MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Bronto Burt.md

 #### Circle Dash
 The enemy does a circular move, then dashes forward with an accelerating speed.
 #### Fly Straight Horizontal Long
 The enemy flies straight horizontally with a bigger amplitude.
+The amplitude changes every 2 waves.
 #### Circle Dash Stand
 The enemy stands still for a few frames, does a circular move, then dashes forward with an accelerating speed.